GIF: Generative Interpretable Faces

 \subsection{Condition representation}

 \qheading{Condition cross-talk:} The vanilla conditional GAN formulation as described in Section~\ref{prilims} does not encode any semantic factorization of the conditional probability distributions that might exist in the nature of the problem.
-Consider a situation where the true data depends upon two independent generating factors $c_1$ and $c_2$, i.e. true generation process of our data is $x \sim P(x | c_1, c_2)$ where $P(x, c_1, c_2) = P(x | c_1, c_2) \cdot P(c_1) \cdot P(c_2)$.
+Consider a situation where the true data depends upon two independent generating factors $c_1$ and $c_2$, i.e. the true generation process of our data is $x \sim P(x | c_1, c_2)$ where $P(x, c_1, c_2) = P(x | c_1, c_2) \cdot P(c_1) \cdot P(c_2)$.
 Ideally, given complete data (often infinite) and a perfect modeling paradigm, this factorization should emerge automatically.
 However, in practice, neither of these can be assumed.
 Hence, the representation of the condition highly influences the way it gets associated with the output.
 We refer to this phenomenon of independent conditions influencing each other as -- \emph{condition cross-talk}.
 Inductive bias introduced by condition representation in the context of conditional cross-talk is empirically evaluated in Section~\ref{sec:experiments}.
-This prompts us to find a `better' representation of the conditioning variables.

-\qheading{Pixel-aligned conditioning:} Learning the rules of graphical projection (orthographic or perspective) and the notion of occlusion as part of the generator is wasteful if explicit 3D geometry information is present, as it uses parts of the representation power of the generator to approximate classical rendering operations, which can be done learning-free and which are already part of several software packages (e.g.~\cite{Loper:ECCV:2014,Ravi2020pytorch3d}).
+\qheading{Pixel-aligned conditioning:} Learning the rules of graphical projection (orthographic or perspective) and the notion of occlusion as part of the generator is wasteful if explicit 3D geometry information is present, as it approximates classical rendering operations, which can be done learning-free and are already part of several software packages (e.g.~\cite{Loper:ECCV:2014,Ravi2020pytorch3d}).